Yuelioi/vscode-ciallo-global/README.md

 I recently started using the Rime input method and found myself constantly needing to access my custom dictionary files.
 It was frustrating and inefficient to repeatedly navigate to them.

-**Ciallo Global** solves this by letting you access important files and folders from a single, unified view, no matter which project you currently have open.
+**Omni Tree** solves this by letting you access important files and folders from a single, unified view, no matter which project you currently have open.

 ## ✨ Features

-**Ciallo Global** allows you to  **share files and folders across multiple workspaces** .
+**Omni Tree** allows you to  **share files and folders across multiple workspaces** .
 You can quickly access, open, and manage them from a centralized view, regardless of your current project's location.

 ### 🧩 Core Features